Neural Networks and (Virtual) Extended Formulations: Preliminaries

 where $k$ is called the \emph{rank} of the maxout unit.

-Finally, the output of the network is defined to be the output $z_v$ for the output neuron $v$.
+Finally, the output of the network is defined to be the output $z_v$ for the output neuron~$v$.
 Note that our neural network represents a scalar-valued function as we assumed that there is only a single output neuron.
-We call a maxout network \emph{monotone} if all weights of all maxout neurons are nonnegative.
+A maxout network is called \emph{monotone} if all weights of all maxout neurons are nonnegative \citep{mikulincer2022size}.
+It is called an \emph{input-convex} neural network (ICNN) if negative weights are only allowed on arcs leaving an input neuron \citep{amos2017input}.

-For a polytope $P$, we define the \emph{neural network complexity} $\nnc(P)$ and the \emph{monotone neural network complexity} $\mnnc(P)$ as the minimum size of a (monotone) \emph{rank-$2$} maxout network representing $f_P$.
+For a polytope $P$, we define the \emph{neural network complexity} $\nnc(P)$ as the minimum size of a \emph{rank-$2$} maxout network representing $f_P$.
+Moreover, we define the \emph{monotone neural network complexity} $\mnnc(P)$ as the minimum size of a rank-$2$ maxout ICNN representing $f_P$.
+We will see that, if $f_P$ is a \emph{monotone function}, this exactly equals the minimum size of a monotone rank-$2$ maxout network.
+While the previous use of the word `monotone' was for neural networks, recall that a multivariate function is called monotone if, for $x,y\in \R^d$, the componentwise inequality $x\leq y$ implies $f(x)\leq f(y)$.

 \begin{remark}[biases] In practice, the units usually also involve biases.
 In the following, we will mainly focus on support functions of polytopes, which are positively homogeneous.
-Therefore, we can omit the bias in the definition of neural networks without loss of generality, compare \cite[Proposition~2.3]{hertrich2023towards}.
+Therefore, we can omit the bias in the definition of neural networks without loss of generality, compare \citet[Proposition~2.3]{hertrich2023towards}.
 With our definition of a maxout network, a function $f\colon\R^d\to\R$ can be represented by such a network if and only if it is CPWL and positively homogeneous. \end{remark}

 \begin{remark}[maxout ranks and ReLU] We sometimes focus on rank-2 maxout networks.
 To justify this, note that a rank-$k$ maxout unit can be simulated with $k-1$ \mbox{rank-2} maxout units, which allows to transfer size bounds to other ranks if $k$ is viewed as a fixed constant.
 Moreover, observe that a rank-2 maxout network can be simulated by three parallel ReLU units because $\max\{x,y\}=\max\{0,x-y\}+\max\{0,y\}-\max\{0,-y\}$.
 Note, however, that this introduces negative weights to the ReLU network even if the maxout network was monotone.
 Therefore, unlike in the non-monotone case, monotone ReLU networks are indeed weaker than monotone maxout networks. \end{remark}